top of page

 Archaeological excavations have led to the discovery of ancient pre-Islamic inscriptions and tombs made by Arab Christians in the ruins of a Church at “Umm el-Jimal” in Northern Jordan, which initially, according to Enno Littmann (1949), contained references to Allah as the proper name of God.
 Thus, Christians were the first to change the TITLE of Allah to a proper name, which, if so, would be incorrect.
 For Archaeologists to assume it to be a name instead of the TITLE is inconsistent with now known history.

 Christians in Malaysia and Indonesia use Allah to refer to “God” in the Malaysian and Indonesian languages.
 Both of them are standardized forms of the Malay language.
-The German poet Siegfried August Mahlmann (May 13, 1771 – December 16, 1826) used the form Allah as the TITLE of a poem about the ultimate Deity.
+The German poet Siegfried August Mahlmann (May 13, 1771 – December 16, 1826) used the form Allah as the TITLE of a poem about the ultimate deity.

 In the pre-Islamic “Zabad inscription,” God is referred to by the term “alif-lam-alif-lam-ha.”
 This indicates that “Al-'ilah” means “The God,” without “alif” for “a.”